indaco/TWXML_UI/README.md

 ### What this project is about?
 The goal of this project is to provide an easy and fast tool to start any kind of project with ThingWorx Machine Learning as a standalone advanced analytic engine.
 Be focused on the job, learn more on ThingWorx Machine Learning doing your job and avoid wasted time.

-So it let you to:
+So it lets you to:
 - read the API documentation in order to understand what you need to start
 - use Postman writing Javascript objects to call a REST APIs
 - waste time to fixing the REST API body instead to be focused on what you are trying to achieve in terms of analytics
-- look for a single and easy way to know what input paramenters mean for ThingWorx Machine Learning
+- look for a single and easy way to know the meaning of input parameters
 - ...

-#### Features
+### Features
 - HTML5 user interface built with ExpressJS, Bootstrap and JQuery
 - Inline help for input fields
 - _Live_ form validation